omckenn37/Basic_Onshape_CAD/README.md

 Onshape File: [Assembly](https://cvilleschools.onshape.com/documents/5c1d5796c9098d60ababfaa2/w/21b145938ec824bba0ea0ab5/e/8579945a5a2e60473edd15c9)

 Assembling things in Onshape is a lot easier then it is in SolidWorks.
 A lot of components can be mated together and fully contstrained with just one mate.
 In a different CAD program like SolidWorks, it might take 2-3 mates to complete the same task.

+## Dowel Pin Configurations Assignment

+In this assignment we used onshape configurations to create many different types of dowel pins and then used them to create a picture frame assembly.

+### Dowel Pins

+### Picture Frame

+### Final Assembly